 Compensation that may be recovered in a motorcycle accident case typically includes both economic and noneconomic damages.
 Economic damages consist of tangible, documented losses such as lost wages, medical bills, and household services.
 Noneconomic damages may include more subjective elements like pain and suffering, emotional anguish, scarring and disfigurement, and loss of consortium.

 Some motorcycle accidents result in an untimely loss of life.
-Through the personal representative of the victim’s estate, a motorcyclist's family can potentially recover certain damages such as medical expenses, loss of support and guidance, and lost income by filing a wrongful death lawsuit.Consult a Motorcycle Accident Lawyer in Fort Myers or Cape Coral
+Through the personal representative of the victim’s estate, a motorcyclist's family can potentially recover certain damages such as medical expenses, loss of support and guidance, and lost income by filing a wrongful death lawsuit.Consult a Motorcycle Accident Lawyer in Cape Coral

 At the Martin Law Firm, we gain great satisfaction from helping injured individuals assert their rights and get their lives back on track after a devastating accident.
-Our Fort Myers and Cape Coral motorcycle accident attorneys can advise you at each stage of the legal process.
+Our Cape Coral motorcycle accident attorneys can advise you at each stage of the legal process.
 Our personal injury and wrongful death lawyers exclusively represent ordinary people rather than businesses.
 Our firm also maintain offices in Naples, Tampa, and Miami, from which we can assist accident victims throughout South Florida.
 Call us toll-free at 844-465-4357 or use our online form to set up a consultation.